Getting Started with Affiliate Marketing

 6. Click Tracker

 This is 100% required if you're going to promote affiliate offers with paid traffic.
-A tracker will give data about each click your campaign receives, which you will then use to optimize your campaigns into profits.
+A tracker will give data about each click your campaign receives (browser, OS, OS version, ISP, zoneID, etc.), which you will then use to optimize your campaigns into profits.

-Self-hosted trackers on the other hand usually just have a monthly license fee, but don't charge you extra no matter how much traffic you buy.
-If you go this route you will need to purchase a server to host the tracker installation.
+It only has a monthly license fee, and doesn't charge extra no matter how much traffic you buy.
+If you go this route you will need to purchase a compatible server (based on traffic volumes) to host the tracker installation.

-Both trackers are priced similarly, so the choice is up to you.
-There are also a ton of other trackers on the market, such as BeMob which is cloud-hosted and has a completely free plan (great for getting started with push notifications).
+Both types of trackers are priced similarly, so the choice is up to you.
+There are also a ton of other trackers on the market, such as BeMob which is cloud-hosted and has a completely free plan.
+Since you can use it for free, BeMob is the tracker of choice for many new affiliates.

-If you've read the entire post you should have a decent understanding of how to make money with affiliate marketing and paid traffic.
+If you've read the entire page you should have a decent understanding of how to make money with affiliate marketing and paid traffic.

 Now it's time for you to take action and get your affiliate business going.